Troubleshooting#

 __values__

-If you’re using the driver-specific batch expansion patterns (unnest, JSON_TABLE, etc.), always use __sep__ instead of a literal comma:
+If you’re using driver-specific batch expansion patterns instead of __values__, always use __sep__ instead of a literal comma.
+See Driver-Specific Batch Expansion for details.

 Expression Debugging#